Kirkados/QWOP/README.md

 Usage
 -----
 To run the training algorithm, edit `settings.py` and `environment_qwop` as appropriate, and then run `python3 main.py` from a terminal.
+The default parameters will cause the agent to run down the track, as shown in the above video.
 The code is CPU-intensive and takes days to train on a modern computer.
 In addition to python, the following python3 packages must be installed:
 + psutil `pip3 install psutil`
 + Tensorflow `pip3 install tensorflow` or `pip3 install tensorflow-gpu` for GPU compatibility (Additional steps required)